ngxs/store/docs/advanced/cancelation.md

 This is useful for canceling previous requests like in a typeahead.

 ## Basic
-For basic scenarios, we can use the `takeLast` action decorator option.
+For basic scenarios, we can use the `cancelUncompleted` action decorator option.

 ```TS
 import { State, Action } from '@ngxs/store';